Renters' Rights Act changes mean that you will need to give notice to end your tenancy this year

 - Give at least 2 months’ notice

-- End the tenancy on the last day of a tenancy period (see examples below to help you)
+- End the tenancy on the last day or first day of a tenancy period (see examples below to help you)

 - Put your notice in writing